ibm-vpc/terraform-provider-ibm/website/docs/r/is_instance.html.markdown

       `allow_ip_spoofing` requires **IP spoofing operator** access under VPC infrastructure Services.
 As the **IP spoofing operator**, you can enable or disable the IP spoofing check on virtual server instances.
 Use this only if you have **IP spoofing operator** access.

   - `name` - (Optional, String) The name of the network interface.
+  - `primary_ip` - (Optional, List) The primary IP address to bind to the network interface.
+This can be specified using an existing reserved IP, or a prototype object for a new reserved IP.
+      Nested scheme for `primary_ip`:
+      - `auto_delete` - (Optional, Bool) Indicates whether this reserved IP member will be automatically deleted when either target is deleted, or the reserved IP is unbound.
+      - `address` - (String) The IP address.
+If the address has not yet been selected, the value will be 0.0.0.0.
+This property may add support for IPv6 addresses in the future.
+When processing a value in this property, verify that the address is in an expected format.
+If it is not, log an error.
+Optionally halt processing and surface the error, or bypass the resource on which the unexpected IP address format was encountered.
+      - `id`- (Optional, String) The unique identifier for this reserved IP
+      - `name`- (Optional, String) The user-defined or system-provided name for this reserved IP
   - `primary_ipv4_address` - (Optional, Forces new resource, String) The IPV4 address of the interface.
   - `subnet` - (Required, String) The ID of the subnet.
   - `security_groups`- (Optional, List of strings)A comma separated list of security groups to add to the primary network interface.